 While we believe that our relevant subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness.
-Our direct subsidiary includes the borrowers and guarantors under the Charter Operating credit facilities.
-Charter Operating is also an obligor under the second-lien notes.
-As of September 30, 2007, our total debt was approximately \$9.6 billion, of which approximately \$8.5 billion was structurally senior to the CCO Holdings notes.
+Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating and CCO Holdings credit facilities.
+Several of our subsidiaries are also obligors and guarantors under other senior high yield notes.
+As of September 30, 2007, our total debt was approximately \$19.3 billion, of which approximately \$18.7 billion was structurally senior to the Charter Holdings notes.